Towards AI-assisted Neutrino Flavor Theory Design: Methods

 Here, the search for a neutrino flavor model which matches observation with few free parameters is cast as an \ac{RL} task.
 The agent's environment can be considered the space of possible models, with its state the current model being evaluated.
 The available actions include changes to the particle content, changes to the particle representations, or in some cases changes to the symmetries imposed.
+In addition to fixed intervals for model evaluation, the agent can choose to evaluate the model at intermittent steps.
 The value function is the agent's expected return, which is the discounted sum of future rewards, with more distant rewards weighted less than near-term rewards.
 The reward for a model is generally parameterized by its $\chi^2$ and number of parameters.
 The agent's goal is therefore to maximize its expected return, encouraging it to take actions that ultimately produce high-quality models even if the immediate reward is low.
-The training occurs over a series of \textit{episodes} where each episode starts with an initial state and continues either until a maximum number of steps are taken, or a \textit{terminal state} is reached.
+The training occurs over a series of episodes where each episode starts with an initial state and continues either until a maximum number of steps are taken, or a terminal state is reached.
 A terminal state is one for which the reward exceeds a certain threshold.
 When a terminal state is achieved, the agent is given a large reward and is reset to a random point in the theory space, starting a new episode.

 \ac{RL} algorithms develop a policy to select actions, a task often enhanced by simultaneously learning to predict the expected return given the current state. \ac{PPO} \cite{DBLP:journals/corr/SchulmanWDRK17} optimizes two neural networks, one parameterizing the policy and one for predicting the expected return.
 During training, the agent utilizes the policy network to select actions, and receives rewards based on the new state produced by each action.
 Periodically, the value network and policy network are updated in order to maximize the accuracy of the value network's predictions and the advantage of the actions chosen by the policy network.
 The networks utilize a loss function composed of three terms: \begin{enumerate} \item Value loss, the mean squared error between the predicted return and the actual return. \item Policy loss, the advantage of action taken over average of all possible actions, weighted by ratio of the probability of given action from old and new policies.
 The policy loss is clipped to prevent excessively large updates. \item Entropy loss, the Shannon entropy of the policy, encourages exploration of a broad distribution across the action space. \end{enumerate}